Greenwood Village police release name of former officer involved in deadly Thanksgiving Eve altercation

-The Greenwood Village Police Department has released the name of a former police officer who was involved in a deadly altercation in southeast Aurora on Thanksgiving Eve.
+The Greenwood Village Police Department has released the name of a former police officer who was involved in a deadly altercation in southeast Aurora on the night before Thanksgiving.

 A records request made by The Denver Gazette confirmed that 36-year-old Adam Holen resigned Nov.
 1, after spending over five years on the force.